loadsys/CakePHP-Skeleton/README.md

 * Search project-wide for `@TODO` markers.
 This should reveal any additional necessary configuration.

 * `.travis.yml`: (Probably won't need to do much here.)

+* The Codesniffer requires setting the install path for the Sniffs, this probably should be automated in some fashion, or the Shell Scripts should include setting this path?